ShoggothAI/md2googleslides/README.md

 $$$
 </pre>

-Like local images, generated images are temporarily served via file.io.
+Like local images, generated images are temporarily served via Cloudinary.

 Pull requests for other image generators (e.g. mermaid, chartjs, etc.) are welcome!